matus42/Niche-Art-Toys/TESTING.md

 ## WAVE Evaluation Tool
 - There are issues with headings being skipped or not starting with an h1 as the first heading, which can disrupt the page structure.
 - There are errors related to empty form labels; placeholders are being used to describe form fields.
+- Tried to remove all the contrast issues but some may remain.

 ![wave](documentation/testing/wave_home.png)